 Hello, everyone!
 How are you all today?
 As most of you probably know already, Em and I have a bookstagram (bookish Instagram account) where we share pictures of books and our love for reading!
 The bookstagram community is actually pretty large (the largest account I have found so far has 200k followers), and while it’s full of great and wonderful people, it can also be a bit intimidating and scary for newbies and smaller accounts alike.

 We’ve been on bookstagram for about seven months now, give or take, and have gotten more used to the swing of things on bookstagram.
 While there’s still so much for us to learn, we do know quite a few things that should prove to be useful to beginners and fellow smaller accounts.
-(I know that we have 1.1k, but if an account with 3.8k account I was talking to considers themself, then I think we count.)
+(I know that we have 1.1k, but if an account with 3.8k followers I was talking to considers themself small, then I think we count.)
 That’s why I’ve created this little series of posts where I plan to share some of my own stories every other Monday.
 Us smaller guys have to stick together, right?

 "Us smaller guys have to stick together, right?"